NayellyZurita/data_science_portfolio/README.md

 4. Configure any custom domains in the Vercel project settings (optional).
 5. Future pushes to the connected branch automatically trigger new deployments.

+## Interactions & Limitations

+- Blog articles include a share menu that supports native sharing (when available), copy link, and external networks (LinkedIn, X, Reddit, Email).
+- No accounts, likes, or public comments are stored—everything renders statically.

+Looking to expand the portfolio?
+Ideas include interactive project filters, a CMS-backed blog, or integrating Lighthouse/analytics reports directly into the projects page.